 Juice doesn't have much nutritional value aside from vitamin C. Your baby is growing extremely fast for the first year of his life and requires a lot of carbohydrates and proteins in order to do so.
 Just think of how fast your baby doubles in size from the time he's born.
 Even though your child can start on solid foods or juice at 6 months, science has repeatedly shown that there's nothing that can compare to breast milk.
 Juice contains a lot of sugar and empty calories that won't contribute to your baby's health.

 The sugars in juice can cause your baby to have diarrhea and can lead to tooth decay.
-Babies can in fact grow more when they're given a lot of juice, but not in the right way; juice can make your baby obese or overweight.
-On the other hand, juice can lead to malnutrition.
-If your baby fills up on juice, he won't have enough room in his little stomach for good foods that are needed for proper nutrition.
+Babies can in fact grow more when they're given a lot of juice, but not in a nutritionally balanced way, with both fats and carbohydrates.
+Juice can lead to malnutrition, if your baby fills up on juice.
+He won't have enough room in his little stomach for balanced foods that are needed for proper nutrition.
 Juices are extremely sweet for babies, and they'll sometimes start to reject the breast if they develop a preference for juice.

 If you are going to give your baby juice, buy only 100 percent juice for him.
 Mix it at least half with water, or you can buy the pre-diluted versions in the baby aisle at the grocery store.
 Don't give him juice before bed, because it can keep him (and you) up at night.
 You can also give your baby water or real fruit at 6 months as an alternative.